credo-ai/credoai_lens/docs/index.rst

 Check out the :ref:`FAQ <lens faq>` for answers to common questions.

-To connect with the Credo AI Governance Platform, see the :ref:`governance integration tutorial <credo governance integration>`.
+To connect with the Credo AI Governance Platform, see the :ref:`platform integration tutorial <credo ai platform integration>`.

 Overview